JimvandeVen/meesterproef-1819/articles/article2.md

 const socket = io('/my-namespace');
 ```

 Within each namespace you can also let the sockets `join` or `leave` rooms.
-This especially usefull when you want to create different channels to which the client can subscribe.
-Think about different channels in slack, or different group chats in whatsapp.
+This especially useful when you want to create different channels to which the client can subscribe.
+Think about different channels in slack, or different group chats in WhatsApp.

 Rooms are, agin, really easy to implement.
 In the client side you can send an emit like so: